* Trade war optimism fires up risk-taking

 By Tommy Wilkes

-LONDON, Feb 18 (Reuters) - The euro clawed itself back over the $1.13 mark and riskier currencies like the Australian dollar rose on Monday as optimism over a breakthrough in U.S.-China trade war talks boosted investor sentiment at the start of the week.
+LONDON, Feb 18 (Reuters) - The euro rose past $1.13 and riskier currencies like the Australian dollar strengthened on Monday as optimism over a breakthrough in U.S.-China trade war talks encouraged investors.

-The euro has been stuck in a tight trading range since November as broadening weakness in the euro zone economy has offset a sharp dialing back in expectations for interest rate rises by the United States Federal Reserve this year.
+The euro has been stuck in a trading range since November as growing weakness in the euro zone economy offsets dwindling expectations the Federal Reserve will raise U.S. interest rates again this year.

-But after hitting a three-month low on Friday, the euro has bounced back slightly - helped by the positive mood around risk assets as investors hoped for an end to the U.S.-China trade conflict after both sides reported progress in talks.
+But after dropping to a three-month low on Friday, the euro has recovered, helped by renewed demand for riskier assets as hopes rose for an end to the U.S.-China trade conflict after both sides reported progress in talks.

 "Generally the mood is still quite positive on the outlook for trade," said Adam Cole, a currencies analyst at RBC Capital Markets, adding that he thought the risk-on mood would continue.